 Internally and externally illuminated signs shall not exceed twenty (20) foot candles of light at a distance of ten (10) feet from such structure.
 All exterior light fixtures shall be ground mounted and no more than 2 fixtures per side.
+The light from an illuminated sign shall be established in such a way that no direct light is cast upon adjacent properties and roadways.
 No illuminated sign shall be constructed or maintained within seventy-five (75) feet of any single-family lot property line.